 Current Study Program: M.Sc. in Sustainable Finance

 As a part of my bachelor studies, I had to do an exchange.
-I wanted to seize that opportunity to get to Scandinavia and after my acceptance I immediately started learning Norwegian with one of the many language learning apps out there.
+I wanted to seize that opportunity to get to Scandinavia.
+After my acceptance I immediately started learning Norwegian with one of the many language learning apps out there.
 I couldn’t wait to finally come over.
-Learning Norwegian was one of the best decisions because I was able to integrate way easier.
-But not to discourage you, at the time I was not able to keep an entire conversation going for more than a couple sentences to open a conversation.
+Learning Norwegian was one of the best decisions.
+I was able to integrate way easier.
+But not to discourage you.
+At the time I was not able to keep an entire conversation going for more than a couple sentences to open a conversation.
 But that already helped me connect with many Norwegians.
-So, I would always recommend learning a couple words and phrases, this will help you get to know a couple Norwegians when you get here.
+So, I would always recommend learning a couple words and phrases.
+This will help you get to know a couple Norwegians when you get here.
 Even if you are not able to have a conversation Norwegians will appreciate the effort that you put into it.

 Here we joined one of the many societies that BI offers (Business Society) for one of their events.
 We had a very nice evening of bowling and fun were we also met a couple new people.
 BI has many societies and Sportsgroups so there is always something cool organized.